Sijo: Elements of early sijo

-P’yong sijo prioritized its grammatical structure for recitation purposes and not writing; so, this made the “rules” of sijo structure quite strict.
+P'yŏng sijo prioritized its grammatical structure for recitation purposes and not writing; so, this made the “rules” of sijo structure quite strict.
 Authors were mostly of the higher up yangban social class and emphasized how their sijo would be sung melodically first as opposed to written down later.
 This meant that the rhythmic pattern in these sijos had to be learned exactly to be considered a truthful recitation.

 Tang poetry was traditionally rhythmically segmented in its stanzas.
-This feature was one that was passed down onto p’yong sijo as well as other early forms of sijo.
+This feature was one that was passed down onto p'yŏng sijo as well as other early forms of sijo.
 Sijo poems often follow a rhythmic structure characterized by the syllabic ways of Chinese and Hangul characters.
 Specifically, they follow a 3-4-3-4, 3-4-3-4, 3-5-4-3 rhythmic structure per line.
 An example of the strictness of early sijo is seen especially in their third lines.
 It sticks hard to the “3-5” syllable rule at the beginning of the third line.
 This is done so to further drive the rhetorical conclusion of the sijo.
 As David McCann puts it, syllabic counting plays “a role in patterns of syllable distribution among the four phrases or syllable groups that constitute the lines [of a sijo].”
-Furthermore, since most p’yong sijo was not titled and was often spread mostly through recitation, its structure was much more specific and defined than the sijo forms we would see later down the line.
+Furthermore, since most p'yŏng sijo were not titled and were spread mostly through recitation, their structure was much more specific and defined than the sijo forms seen later.

 Elements of developed sijo

-There are many variants of sijo, ranging from the standard three-line p’yong sijo to the slightly expanded ossijo and the greatly expanded narrative sasol sijo.
-The conventional structure of p’yong sijo consists of three lines, with each line broken by a caesura (a midline pause) into two halves.
+There are many variants of sijo, ranging from the standard three-line p'yŏng sijo to the slightly expanded ossijo and the greatly expanded narrative sasol sijo.
+The conventional structure of p'yŏng sijo consists of three lines, with each line broken by a caesura (a midline pause) into two halves.
 Each hemistich (or half) is further broken into pairs.
 As a result, there are four groups total in one line.
 A single group is typically made up of three to five syllables, which results in a composition of approximately forty five syllables (morae).
 However, these syllabic distributions are the average; variation in syllable count is the rule, not an exception.
 Sijo is an accentual verse form, not syllabic.
 A group generally corresponds to syntactic and rhythmic units and can be distinguished by mutual contrast, such as particles or verb endings.
 All traditional sijo were originally set to melodies that impose further regularity and cadence to each poem.

 The table above illustrates that deviations from the traditional syllabic distribution occur fairly frequently, depending on the position.
 For example, there are 13 times that group I in line 1 has a syllable count other than 3.
 In contrast, the ends of the first two lines, as well as groups I and III in the third line, show very little variation.
 The greater regularity in these positions is directly related to the variation that precedes or follows; the increased regularity ensures the rhythm is not lost.